escherpad/luna/README.md

 Redux is awesome.
 Here we want to use the reactive-extention (Rxjs) to make it even more better.
 Current luna is used at Escherpad with Angular2.

+## Features

+- support persistence to storage \[in progress\]
+- `action$` stream allow you to subscribe to all of the actions in a reactive-extention fashion

 ## How to use Luna

 first run